 Manuscripts should be submitted as Microsoft Word files.
 Manuscript submissions should be formatted in twelve-point Times New Roman font with 1-inch margins on all sides.
 Footnotes should be single-spaced and numbered serially.
 The Journal uses two spaces between sentences.

-Criminology manuscripts are peer reviewed.
 Manuscripts submitted for Criminology review may not be concurrently submitted to other Journals.
-We make every effort to ensure expedited review of Criminology manuscripts.
+We make every effort to ensure expedited desk review of Criminology manuscripts.

 The Journal no longer accepts book review manuscripts.